Novident/Novident/README.md

     <img src="https://github.com/CatHood0/Novident-App/assets/114286961/0b5c9732-d101-4bcf-97a9-8f149d4fa230" alt="Logo of Novident app" style="display: block; margin-left: auto; margin-right: auto; width: 100%"/>
 </p>

-<h1 style="text-align: center"> Novident </h1>

-Novident is a open source alternative to the famous software: Scrivener. it has too many features that makes itself a greater option to writer our novels or researchs.
+Novident is an easy to use open source alternative to  Scrivener.
+Novident has too many features that makes itself a greater option to writer your novels or researchs.

 ## 📖 Novident is a simple and easy